|M.S. Program||Academic & Research Advisors||ECE Areas of Study|

 By the end of the first week of class, the student must develop a M.S. course plan (see Section V – Degree Plan) approved by a member of the ECE Graduate Committee.
 It is then submitted to the Graduate Program Administrator for the student’s file.
 Course plans may be revised, re-approved and resubmitted at any time over the course of the degree program.

-One week prior to defending, the student must submit the following information to GPS, the Rice Events Calendar (events.rice.edu/rgs), and the ECE department listservs: defense date, time, location, title and abstract, as well as the names, titles and departments of committee members.
+One week prior to defending, the student must submit the following information to GPS, the Rice Events Calendar (events.rice.edu/rgs), and to the Graduate Program Administrator to publish to the department listservs: defense date, time, location, title and abstract, as well as the names, titles and departments of committee members.
 See graduate.rice.edu/thesis for more information.

 The M.S. student receives an initialed Approval of Candidacy form from GPS, which is signed by members of the student’s committee upon passing the M.S. defense.
 Within a week after the final oral examination in defense of thesis is passed, the student must upload to